Last updated: 30 January 2021

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Who we share your data with

 If you request a password reset, your IP address will be included in the reset email.

 If you submit a contact form request, your contact details including your name, email and your message will be sent to the developer of the app by email.

 How long we retain your data

 If you submit a contact form request, the message, your contact details and its metadata are retained indefinitely.
-This is so we can recognize, filter and reply back to your contact request.
+This is so we can recognise, filter and reply back to your contact request.